Last Updated on: 8th November 2023, 04:38 pm

-So, it’s an evolutionary adaptation to increase the availability of edible and digestible foods in the wild.
+It’s an evolutionary adaptation to increase the availability of edible and digestible foods in the wild.

 Why Is My Parrot Eating Dirt?

-- Increased thirst
+- Increased thirst.

-- Leaning forward on perches
+- Leaning forward on perches.

-- Watery and clear or white feces
+- Watery and clear or white feces.

 Should I Feed My Parrot Grit?